ais-climber/ais-climber.github.io/_pages/Open Problems I Like.md

 description:
 nav: false
 ---
 Here is a list of open problems I'm personally invested in.
 I'm writing this to help myself stay organized and motivated, and also to share what I'm currently thinking about.
 If you spot any errors, or if you're aware of any updates, please let me know!
-(See my [[Contact]] )
+(See my [[Contact]] page.)
 ## Epistemic Logic

 ## Logics for Learning & Belief Revision